jas0nle/cta-tracker-project/README.md

 CTA Tracker provides an easy navigation flow for the user through its use of commands.

 ## List of commands
-These commands can be used at any time while using CTA Tracker
+Below are the commands you can type into the console while using CTA Tracker.
+They can be used at any time to navigate throughout the application.

 ### main menu
 Takes the user to the main menu.